bsl/GLFW-b-demo/README.md

-This is a demonstration of [GLFW-b][1] that allows the user to interact with spinning gears using cursor keys, mouse, scroll wheel, and/or joystick.
+This is a demonstration of [GLFW-b][1] allowing the user to interact with spinning gears using cursor keys, mouse, scroll wheel, and joystick.

 Here's a [screenshot][2].